Table of Contents

 Since SISCweb lives in a J2EE environment, it is sometimes convenient to generate content using traditional techniques such as JSPs and servlets rather than SXML.

-procedures dispatch the
+The send-forward/* procedures dispatch the

 request to the indicated context-relative URL.
 Bindings can be